 Metsämieli-method is harnessing these benefits and making use of the forest as a gym for both body and mind.
 Metsämieli-method includes exercises that help us to relax and de-stress, rejuvenate and re-energize and therefore support our mental and physical wellbeing.
 Some of the many Metsämieli-exercises can also be done at the office or in a park, though the best results can be had in the forest.
 More information about Metsämieli method can be found here.

 Forest Mind is for anyone wanting to take some time off from our busy urban lives.
 That´s what these walks are also about: a breather and moment of quiet to listen to the nature and to yourself.
-Forest Mind is especially useful for people battling with stress or in the risk of burning out, or for Highly Sensitive People (HSP) it as does not overload us with stimuli but makes us relax.
-In general, my walks are accessible for all people who want to experience a different kind of peace of mind, while being outside in the fresh air, moving and without having to do much effort.
+Forest Mind is especially useful for people battling with stress or in the risk of burning out, or for Highly Sensitive People (HSP) it as does not overload us with stimuli but helps us to relax.
+In general, my walks are accessible for all people who want to experience a different kind of peace of mind, while being outside in the fresh air, moving lightly and without having to do much effort.

 What does a Forest Mind walk entail?

 Although I am a nature guide, Forest Mind walk is not a traditional guided nature tour (wandeling met een natuurgids).
 And although the focus of Forest Mind walks is not on learning about nature, I am happy to attempt to answer any questions you might have about the surrounding natural environment.

 As we walk, we take the time to notice details in the surrounding nature.
 We stop to look, to touch, to listen, to smell and even to taste.
 We do exercises to pay attention to the nature by using all our senses.